 The Region - And Our Expedition At A Glance.
 Our expedition will explore the wildlife, wilderness and the rich Nuu-chah-nulth cultural heritage of Barkley Sound and the Broken Group, which is an archipelago of more than 300 islands and islets.
 This region has long been considered the crown jewel of Pacific Rim National Park and can only be accessed by boat.
+A map of the region can be found on page 11 of this document.

 Spring is simply a spectacular time to discover the many wonders of Pacific Rim National Park Reserve.
 While aboard the Passing Cloud and through both shore walks and zodiac excursions we'll explore the vast diversity of the Broken Group's many islands, beaches, shores, old-growth rainforests, rocky intertidal zones, kelp forest communities, estuaries and fjords of this incredible region.
-We've scheduled our adventure early in the season in the hope of catching the impressive herring spawn phenomenon which, in turn, attracts an absolute feeding-frenzy of species, including emerging black bears from hibernation, bald eagles and other birds of prey, several species of whales, seals, both Steller and California sea lions, sea otters, and an incredible array of seabirds.
+We've scheduled our adventure early in the season in the hope of catching the impressive herring spawn phenomenon which, in turn, attracts an absolute feeding-frenzy of species, including emerging Black Bears from hibernation, Bald Eagles and other birds of prey, several species of whales, seals, both Steller and California Sea Lions, Sea Otters, and an incredible array of resident and migratory birds.
 We also hope to catch the tail end of one of the longest migrations of any mammal - the grey whale, that pass through these waters from mid-March to early May.

 A Tour of Exploration!
 Like almost all our photo tours, this is a multifaceted trip, focusing not simply on a single species of wildlife, but on all the inhabitants of the Barkley Sound region - and the entire ecosystem and land- and seascapes in which they thrive.
-While viewing and photographing coastal and marine mammals are an integral part of this trip, we will be approaching this trip with an attitude of finding and capturing any form of natural beauty and natural art we can find.
+While viewing and photographing coastal terrestrial mammals and marine mammals are an integral part of this trip, we will be approaching this trip with an attitude of finding and capturing any form of natural beauty and natural art we can find.
 This may include many species of wildlife and birds, intertidal scenes, landscapes, seascapes, and more!